tecoevo/tecoevo.github.io/pages/publications.md

 ## Theses <a name="theses"></a>

-The thesis completed in our group:
+The theses completed in our group:

 ### Masters